- updated: April 2018

 Our “zoned” fragrance policy balances two needs.
 For some members, fragrances trigger asthma, migraine, or illness.
 Some members need to use fragrance to manage pain and mood.
 Please leave scented products at home if you can do so without detriment to your own health.
 The Dealers’ Room wares may include incense and dusty books.
 The hotel uses scented cleaning products.
 Those of us who react strongly to fragrances, dust, and particulates should bring an N95 mask.

 Madison is a smoke-free city.
 All indoor public places — including bars — are smoke-free.
 Smokers tend to congregate around the doors to public buildings, as well as the many restaurants with sidewalk seating.
 Smokers at the hotel gather at the double-door parking ramp entrance on the Wisconsin Avenue side of the hotel, where there’s cover from the rain, a bench, and an ashtray.

 Pets are not allowed in the Concourse, although service animals are of course welcome.

-Latex balloons decorate many common rooms.
-Those of us severely allergic to peanuts and tree nuts must avoid the Con Suite, Dessert Salon, and Tiptree Bake Sale.
+Latex balloons may decorate party rooms.
+Those of us severely allergic to peanuts and tree nuts should take care before entering the Con Suite and the Dessert Salon, and should avoid the Tiptree Bake Sale.

 Because Madison’s central Isthmus runs northeast to southwest, compass references can be confusing.
 Locals use a notional compass rose that’s rotated 45 degrees clockwise, but right and left directions are– we hope — more comprehensible for visitors.